-If you terminate employment before retirement and receive a refund of contributions, any portion that is refunded to you that was not previously taxed (e.g., pre-tax contributions or interest income) is subject to federal and state income taxes for the year in which you receive it.
-In addition, if those same non-taxed funds are withdrawn prior to age 50, they are subject to an excise tax penalty of 10% to the federal government and 21⁄2% to the state.
-To postpone the income tax and avoid the excise tax at the time of withdrawal, you may roll over the entire amount of the non-taxed portion of the contributions and interest into an individual retirement account (IRA) or another tax-qualified plan.
+If you terminate employment before retirement and receive a refund of contributions, any portion that is refunded to you that was not previously taxed (i.e., pre-tax contributions or interest income) is subject to federal and state income taxes for the year in which you receive it.
+In addition, if those same non-taxed funds are withdrawn prior to age 50, they are subject to a tax penalty of 10% to the federal government and 21⁄2% to the state of California.
+To postpone the income tax and avoid any tax penalties at the time of withdrawal, you may roll over the entire amount of the non-taxed portion of the contributions and interest into an individual retirement account (IRA) or another tax-qualified plan.

-For information on taxation of disability pensions, please see page 12.
+For information on taxation of disability pensions, please see page 13.